Chenggang Liu

 \begin{equation} \label{eq:pi-tildle-s} \tilde{S}(\tau_i) = \Phi_{t_N} + \int_{t_i}^{t_N} r_t dt \end{equation}

-Note: Eq. eqref:eq:pi-tildle-s has been simplified for specific systems and is different from what in Table 1 of the original paper.
-For derivation, refer to Appendix A
+Note: Eq. \eqref{eq:pi-tildle-s} has been simplified for specific systems and is different from what in Table 1 of the original paper.
+For derivation, refer to Appendix

 For other more general cases and PI^2 (policy improvement with path integrals) method, please refer to the paper.